 Our house system will remain in place through tutor time, inter house activities, attendance competitions and of course the famous merit race!
-There is something truly unique and special about our house system, and we know both students and staff will keep it alive.
+There is something truly unique and special about our house system.
 Below are the year groups and their head of year.